 Ministry Of Defense Announces Interception Of Missile Attack

-(MENAFN- Gulf Times) The Ministry of Defense announced Monday that the Qatari Armed Forces have intercepted a missile attack targeting the State of Qatar.
+Doha, Qatar: The Ministry of Defense announced on Saturday morning around 5:53am that Qatar Armed Forces intercepted another missile attack which targeted State of Qatar.

 Legal Disclaimer: